Majorska vodka — frequently asked questions

 Last updated

-Majorska vodka is produced in Frankfort, Kentucky.
+Majorska vodka is produced in Ireland.
 Majorska vodka is bottled at 100+ proof (50%+ ABV).
 Majorska vodka shares a TTB formula with Crown Russe, Fleischmann's, and Nikolai.
-The brand is registered to a facility in Frankfort, Kentucky.
+The US basic-permit holder of record is based in Frankfort, Kentucky.
 Labels are filed at 100+ proof (50%+ ABV).

 At a glance